Agency of Deposit Compensation of Belarus

-Each bank or savings and loan organization in Belarus, having the ability of deposit formation, should be registered in the ADC.
+Each deposit-taking financial institution in Belarus, is required to be registered with the ADC.

-An unlimited state guarantee was announced since July 31 2009 (except deposits belonging to the individuals registered as sole traders).
+An unlimited state guarantee was announced on 31 July 2008 (excluding deposits belonging to individuals registered as sole traders).
 Interest yields insurance is not guaranteed by the law.

 The Agency of Deposit Compensation is a public institution and is accountable to the Council of Ministers of Belarus and to National Bank of Belarus.